ianrichard/common-chatbot-starter-project/README.md

 # What is this?

-This will allow you to connect your own webhooks to Dialogflow (formerly API.AI) for dynamic distributed chat applications.

-This is a work in progress and potentially unstable.
-As of 10/31/2017, there are some bugs in the web version of Google Assistant where certain components won't render properly, but they work fine on the phone.
-I contacted Google and they said they were working on it.
+This will allow you to create webhooks for integrating with Facebook Messenger directly (Google Assistant soon) or through the intermediary intent-processing platform Dialogflow (formerly API.ai), which can subsequently connect to Facebook Messenger, Google Assistant and many other platforms.

+This template project uses the underlying [common-chatbot](https://github.com/ianrichard/common-chatbot) module, which simplifies and abstracts responses for the platforms so you can focus more on your app vs the implementation.

-# UI Components
+# UI Component Examples

 ![Sample components](media/docs/common-chatbot-components.jpg)

-You can create your own custom-formatted response for each platform, but this template project uses the underlying [common-chatbot](https://github.com/ianrichard/common-chatbot) module.
-Visual examples of each available component are shown on that repo's readme.
+More visual examples of each available component are shown on the [common-chatbot](https://github.com/ianrichard/common-chatbot) readme.

 # Setup

-## Facebook Configuration

-- If you want to explicitly close or send messages from your webview, or access user profile data, you'll need to enter the accessToken and pageId in the package.json file.
-Be sure to not check this in for security purposes.
-  - If you don't need this, don't enter those values in `package.json` and delete the majority of the Facebook section in `webview.js`.

 ## Response Option Configuration